ac-lan/AiningLiu_MediaArt206_Homework/README.md

 ## AiningLiu_MediaArt206_Homework
  Homework repo for Computer Graphics 2020
 # midterm project:
-Three levels, must finish the previous level to proceed to the next one some solutions of level 1 and level 2 are in the midterm presentation slides for reference
+Three levels, must finish the previous level to proceed to the next one;

+some solutions of level 1 and level 2 are in the midterm presentation slides for reference

 use mouse to create polygon.